marvinobig/marvinobig.github.io/src/content/blog/visual-programming.md

 ## What is Visual Programming?

-Visual programming is GUI (graphical user interface) based form of programming that involves the use of visual blocks that represent a construct in text based programming like a block that deals with conditionals.
+Visual programming is a GUI (graphical user interface) based form of programming that involves the use of visual blocks that represent a construct in text based programming like a block that deals with conditionals.
 Visual programming is used within game development in game engines like [Unity](https://unity.com/features/unity-visual-scripting) and [Unreal engine](https://docs.unrealengine.com/5.2/en-US/blueprints-visual-scripting-in-unreal-engine/) and outside game development engines in [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted).

 ![if statement in scratch](/blog-imgs/mo-2/scratch-if.webp)

 ## What is Scratch?

 Scratch is a block based visual programming language that allows users to create their own interactive stories, games and animations.
-It comes with blocks that can be linked to perform a task that you would have to write out in programming syntax in another language like C or Python.
-It can be accessed via the [internet](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) or can be[ downloaded](https://scratch.mit.edu/download) onto your computer for local use.
+It comes with blocks that can be linked to perform a task that you would have to write out in text based programming syntax in another language like C or Python.
+It can be accessed via the [internet](https://scratch.mit.edu/projects/editor/?tutorial=getStarted) or can be[downloaded](https://scratch.mit.edu/download) onto your computer for local use.

 ![scratch script](/blog-imgs/mo-2/scratch-script.webp)